CSX460/CSX460/README.md

 - Frame problems to make the suitable for solution via machine learning
 - Train machine learning models
 - Evaluate machine learning models
-- Deploy machine learning models in to operations
+- Deploy machine learning models
 - Build models for prediction, categorization and recommendations
 - Collaborate in a group using tools for collaborative/social programming
 - Generate high quality, graphical and textual results